 STEC serves to review this list periodically and consider new tests for inclusion.

 STEC updated guidance and other relevant documents can be accessed from here.
-Updated guidance has been released, November 2012 and is downloadable from this page.
+Updated guidance has been released, September 2013 and is downloadable from this page.
+Interim updates are below.

 Woodcock-Reading Mastery Tests: 3rd Edition (WRMT-III).
 Pearson.
 5-75+ years